Pereberina/file/README.md

 You can change client IP address in the source code or by using command line options.

 Set comfortable waiting time and the other defined parameters.
-Don't forget to make changes both in clt.c and srv.c.
+Don't forget to make changes both in `clt.c` and `srv.c`.

 Compile server and client by using gcc.